 Len Diett Cup v Emmanuel Anglican College

-Lindisfarne played in the fifth round of the Len Diett Cup on Thursday 1st June with our squads hosting Emmanuel Anglican College at the school.
+Lindisfarne played in the fifth round of the Len Diett Cup on Thursday, 1 June with our squads hosting Emmanuel Anglican College at the School.

-A strong start was the order of the day when the U13s played Emmanuel Anglican, but the boys ran into stiffer than expected opposition which kept the scoreline tight for the first half.
-Emmanuel were short a few players, so in the spirit of rugby, several of our boys offered to play for the opposing team and provided very spirited defence by repelling our raids.
-Towards the end of the half we found our rhythm and scored a couple of solid tries to take a bit of momentum into the second half.
+A strong start was the order of the day when the U13s played Emmanuel Anglican, but the boys ran into stiffer-than-expected opposition which kept the scoreline tight for the first half.
+Emmanuel was short a few players, so in the spirit of rugby, several of our boys offered to play for the opposing team and provided very spirited defence by repelling our raids.
+Towards the end of the half we found our rhythm and scored some solid tries to take a bit of momentum into the second half.

-Swapping over some players and a refocus on playing our style of game allowed us to get away with several tries in the second half with strong kicking performance from captain Max Esgate and some great runs from Sully Groves.
+Swapping over some players and refocusing on playing our game style allowed us to get away with several tries in the second half with a strong kicking performance from captain Max Esgate and some great runs from Sully Groves.
 They were ably assisted with solid defence from Dillon McPhee and Isaac Whitrod.
 Being our last game of the XVs season, we played out the game well and ended with a 35 - 10 victory, leaving the U13s undefeated in the Len Diett Cup.
 Great season boys, looking forward to your development over the next few years.

 1st XV 29-0